Understanding and Managing Challenging Behaviors in Autism

 Elopement

-Elopement—running away or wandering off—is a significant safety concern.
-The Autism Speaks organization reports that approximately 50% of autistic children elope at some point, with potentially dangerous consequences.
+Elopement means running away or wandering off.
+It is a major safety concern.
+Autism Speaks reports that about 50% of autistic children elope.
+This can be dangerous.

 Tantrums and Meltdowns